Wood Lane, Sheffield, South Yorkshire S65HN

 To find out more about your responsibility as a parent/carer, click the link to Sheffield City Councils Attendance Policy and further information about attendance matters.

-Term dates for 2017/2018 can be found here.
-Please note that 5 additional days are still to be scheduled for Teacher Professional Development.
+The term dates for 2020/21 can be found here (please note that there are also 5 additional 'professional development' days to be scheduled within this academic year).